 - Facilitating the development of new resources

-The Free Men agenda includes support and/or sponsorship of meetings, workshops, lectures, and other information disseminating vehicles, and groups whose aims are consistent with the organization’s objectives.
+National Coalition for Men agenda includes support and/or sponsorship of meetings, workshops, lectures, and other information disseminating vehicles, and groups whose aims are consistent with the organization’s objectives.

 - From the notion which a) ignores the rigid definition of their roles and b) insists they are culturally favored.